huangwei-pku/huangwei-pku.github.io/research.md

 **Polluted Air, Healthier Diets: Household Food Consumption Patterns in Response to Air Quality in China.** with Keyan Xiang, Xi Yu, Hong Zou.
 Revision Requested at ***Journal of Health Economics***.

-**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
-Revision Requested at ***Economic Journal***.

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
 Revision Requested at ***Journal of Urban Economics***.